nicolas-source/Nicolas/_pages/about.md

 ### Research paper reproduction “Generative Adversarial Nets” Paper
 ##### Timeline: 4 Months.
 Written in Python, Pytorch.

-This was an early paper that explored one approach of creating computer-generated images using only existing images as a starting point.

-To replicate the methods in this paper, I first researched background knowledge in this area of machine learning.
-Then I reviewed similar existing implementations and adapted them to my use case.
-I gave images of handwritten digits to train the model.
-The goal was for the program to produce new digits that looked indistinguishable from the real images inputted.

 Model Diagram
 <img src="https://raw.githubusercontent.com/nicolas-source/nicolas/acad/content/GAN_net.svg"
 />